Articles, FAQs, and requesting support: Adyen Help

-An integration with Adyen's Terminal API lets you start payments from your cash register system and process these payments through Adyen using our payment terminals.
+An integration with Adyen's Terminal API lets you start payments from your POS app and process these payments through Adyen using our payment terminals.

 Here we describe how you can take your Terminal API integration live.